-Yes, it’s insane that this hadn’t been required before, considering that these monkeys—many of whom have been abducted from their forest homes—can carry pathogens and diseases easily transmitted to humans, including Ebola-like viruses, tuberculosis, salmonella, and a bacteria so deadly that it has been classified as a potential bioterrorism weapon.
+These monkeys, many of whom are abducted from their forest homes around the world, can carry pathogens and diseases easily transmitted to humans, including Ebola-like viruses, tuberculosis, salmonella, and a bacteria so deadly that it has been classified as a potential bioterrorism weapon.

-The agency is also now requiring that any monkey who enters the country infected with malaria be treated for the disease.
-(Another “duh” moment.)
-This is first time that the CDC has even acknowledged that imported monkeys may be harboring malaria parasites that could easily be transmitted to humans in the U.S. if mosquitoes here feed on the monkeys and in turn feed on humans.
+The agency also now requires mandatory treatment for any monkey entering the country infected with malaria.
+It’s the first time the CDC has even acknowledged that imported monkeys may harbor malaria parasites that could easily be transmitted to humans, if mosquitoes feed on the monkeys and then on humans.

-We welcome the CDC’s late-to-the-party tacit admission that the importation of primates for use in cruel, junk-science experiments that kill monkeys threatens public health.
-However, the only way to eradicate the risk is to ban this importation.
-Please take action to help make that happen.
+We welcome the CDC’s admission that the importation of primates for use in junk-science experiments threatens public health, even if it is late to the party.
+However, the only way to eradicate the risk is to stop importing monkeys entirely.

 NBC News reporter Stephanie Gosk just took viewers into the dark underworld of the nasty international trade in monkey flesh, which nets big money for sellers and new victims for U.S. laboratories.
 Don’t miss seeing PETA primate scientist Dr. Lisa Jones-Engel make the ethical and scientific case for shutting down this despicable pipeline.

 But there’s more to the story—and it could threaten your life.